-Mrs Hardisty raised inconsistency with Directorates providing Exception Reports to the Sub Committee which is being addressed by the Chair.
-Mrs Rayani acknowledged the feedback and explained that there are significant capacity challenges across a number of teams at present, which is having an impact on reporting requirements and assured SP/MR/AC Members that a discussion will take place with the Director of Operations to address the challenges and provide a timeline for improvement.
-Ms Steele updated the Committee that following the Internal Quality Governance Arrangements Audit, an update was provided to OQSESC on the expectations in terms of standard agenda and reporting arrangements from their respective Directorate Quality and Safety Groups.
+Mrs Hardisty raised the issue of inconsistency with Directorates providing Exception Reports to the Sub Committee, which is being addressed by the Chair.
+Mrs Rayani acknowledged the feedback and explained that there are significant capacity challenges across a number of teams at present, which is impacting on reporting requirements.
+Members were assured that a discussion will take place with the Director of Operations to address the challenges and provide a timeline for improvement.
+Ms Steele advised that, following the Internal Quality Governance Arrangements Audit, an update had been provided to OQSESC on expectations in terms of standard agenda and reporting arrangements from their respective Directorate Quality and Safety Groups.